Complete workflow: From nothing to insight

 Step 1: Zero-install analysis

-npx @refract-org/cli analyze "Bitcoin" --depth detailed
+npx @refract-org/cli analyze "Bitcoin" --depth forensic

 Analysis of "Bitcoin" at depth detailed found 330 events across 20 revisions.